materialsvirtuallab/nano266/labs/README.md

 you use the virtual machine, it is also already set up.

 If you don't know Python, get a quick primer from the official Python documentation at https://docs.python.org/2.7/.
-You don't really need to know much more than that for the purposes of the labs.
+You do not really need to know much more than the basics for the purposes of the labs.
 Learning how to use a scripting language like Python can save you loads of time in automating calculations.